vovo007/Analytics-Job-Market-Dataset/README.md

 * Collected real world data and transformed them into meaningful insights
 * Stored the data found into an relational database platform
+* KPIs
-*
+* Analyzed
-* Turned data into tables, charts, graphs, and dashboards so shareholders may visualize my findings
+* Turned data into tables, charts, graphs, and dashboards to share with stakeholders my data visualization findings

 >## **Project: Data Analytics Job Market**